 How Unpaid Medical Bills Affect Your Credit Report

 Once the medical debt is sold to a collector, it will get reported to the credit bureaus.
 And this is all perfectly legal because the only thing your medical provider sells to the collector is your debt.
 All of your private medical information stays in-house.
-Once a debt collector owns your debt, your financial responsibility is to them, not to your medical provider.
+Once a debt collector owns your debt, your financial responsibility is not your medical providers, it’s to them.

-And, as soon as your grace period is over, it will show up on your credit report as well as any progress you’ve made to pay down that debt.
+And, as soon as your grace period is over, it will show up on your credit report, along with any progress you’ve made to pay down that debt.
 It will stay on your credit report for up to seven years.
 This can do some significant damage to your score.

 One study done by the Consumer Financial Protection Bureau (CFPB) shows that, though people whose debts are mostly medical are more likely to stay current with their payments, their scores aren’t that much higher than people whose debts are mostly non-medical in nature.

 So, even though medical debts are weighed slightly less by the scoring algorithm, it doesn’t seem to have a meaningful impact on your score.
 Collections are collections, and collections are bad.